Word embeddings — word2vec and vectors that mean something

 Before we look closely at the network architecture, it’s worth nailing down what the network is actually trying to accomplish.

-The core idea in one line: given a list of pairs (center, target), for each pair compute a similarity across dimensions between the center word and every word in the vocabulary — then adjust the weights so the highest-similarity word is the actual target.
+The core idea in one line: given a list of pairs (center, target), for each pair compute a similarity across dimensions between the center word and every word in the vocabulary — then keep nudging the weights, pair after pair, so the targets gradually rise to the top of the similarity ranking.

 The similarity is measured using cosine similarity between word vectors (embeddings), and softmax ranks every vocab word by its predicted probability of being the target.
 The rest of this section unpacks what those weights are, how the network implements this, and why running this loop over a corpus produces meaningful geometry.

-We’re going to have two trainable weight matrices, together giving every word in the vocabulary two d-dim vectors (one embedding per role):
+We’re going to have two trainable weight matrices — each between a pair of layers in the network — together giving every word in the vocabulary two d-dim vectors (one embedding per role):

 Eof shape(V, d)— each row is one word’s input embedding, used when the word appears as the center of a training pair (the word being conditioned on).E'of shape(d, V)— each column is one word’s output embedding, used when the word appears as the target/context being predicted (the word being scored as a candidate).